guptakumarankit/Contact-App/README.md

 # Contact Management App
 A simple Contact Management App built with React and Tailwind CSS.
-This app allows users to add, edit, delete, search, and view content if content is present else display not found details easily.
+This app allows users to add, edit, delete, search, and view Contact if Contact is present else display not found details easily.

 # Features: